tomas-fryza/avr-course/lab8-project/README.md

 **Concept of an autonomous vehicle**
 *Max 2 teams per group.*
 The aim of the project would be to design and build an autonomous vehicle capable of performing line following, obstacle detection, and possibly other basic navigation tasks.
+The MCU platform can be changed to [FRDM-MCXN947](https://www.nxp.com/document/guide/getting-started-with-frdm-mcxn947:GS-FRDM-MCXNXX) board.

 Inspiration: [NXP Cup 2025](https://nxpcup.nxp.com/)